wbzdwjsm/pbwired/README.md

 <dependency>
 	<groupId>com.purpblue</groupId>
 	<artifactId>pbwired</artifactId>
-	<version>1.0.0</version>
+	<version>1.0.4</version>
 	<scope>provided</scope>
 </dependency>
 ```

 ### Part 1: [@Pbwired](https://github.com/wbzdwjsm/pbwired)

-In Spring developing, many developers like using constructors for injection because of its strong dependency, and many others like setter injection, but they don't like the annoying constructor/setter codes.
+In Spring developing, more and more developers like using constructors for injection because of many advantages, and some others like setter injection, but they don't like the annoying constructor/setter codes.
+Sometimes developers need to inject a value into a static variable, but they don't like the annoying setter code also.
 Now they may try [@Pbwired](https://github.com/wbzdwjsm/pbwired).

 #### Note: when [@Pbwired](https://github.com/wbzdwjsm/pbwired) and @Autowired/@Resource exist on the same field, [@Pbwired](https://github.com/wbzdwjsm/pbwired) will be ignored.